 What is the unique story that the spouses have lived as a couple that lead to the current situation?

 Even considering posing these questions can evoke an intense reaction in the spouse that has discovered the affair.
 A common reaction I hear when meaning-making starts is, “that’s no excuse!”
 At the moment the couple’s work turns from dealing with the initial traumatic effects to being curious about the meanings the infidelity carries, the discoverer can become quite frightened that the devastation they have experienced will be forgotten or minimized, or that they will be blamed.

 It is hard for many couples to navigate this transition on their own.
 Both spouses may feel that the solution should be for the infidel to simply live with the guilt and shame, which will prevent this from ever happening again.
 But that is an awful way to live and does not promote true emotional intimacy in the relationship.
 It actually prevents it.
 Lack of emotional intimacy in a marriage is fertile ground for infidelity.
 This plan has a good possibility of backfiring.

-If you are struggling with the aftermath of an affair and this sounds intriguing, feel free to call to discuss the possibility of starting marriage counseling.
-I have offices in San Francisco and Walnut Creek.
+If you are struggling with the aftermath of an affair and this sounds intriguing, feel free to call mw so we can discuss the possibility of starting marriage counseling.
+I have offices in San Francisco and Walnut Creek, California.
 If you live outside of that area, there is a geographical listing of therapists that are especially effective with affairs at http://beyondaffairsnetwork.com/find-affair-recovery-therapist/